 Fact: Glucose is the only source of fuel for the brain.

 Sugars and your health

-Your body doesn’t need extra sugar beyond what you eat naturally in healthful foods like fruits and dairy.
+Your body doesn’t need extra sugar beyond what you eat naturally in nutrient dense foods like fruits and dairy.
 Naturally occurring sugars are delivered with other beneficial elements, such as fiber, protein, vitamins, minerals and phytochemicals.